trentlarson/endorser-docs/src/transactions.rst

-  description          optional free-form description of what is given agent                optional `{ identifier: "DID" }` for the Person or Organization who gave (which is assumed to be issuer if not supplied) provider             optional `[{ "@type": "...", identifier: "..." }]` array of Person or Organization records who helped make this possible recipient            optional `{ identifier: "DID" }` for receiving individual or organization if this is directly to an entity (as opposed to being part of an activity, which belong in things linkde by "fulfills")
+  description          optional free-form description of what is given agent                optional `{ identifier: "DID" }` for the Person or Organization who gave (which is assumed to be issuer if not supplied) provider             optional `[{ "@type": "...", identifier: "..." }]` array of Person or Organization records who helped make this possible recipient            optional `{ identifier: "DID" }` for receiving individual or organization if this is directly to an entity (as opposed to being part of an activity, which belong in things linked by "fulfills")
   ==================== ====